 Returning to Australia in 2002, Hamish began his own private hand therapy practice, whilst still working in the public hospital system and becoming the senior hand therapy clinician at St. Vincent’s Hospital.
 After taking a sabbatical in 2012 to travel around Australia with his family, Hamish resumed his private practice and has now expanded this to 4 independent clinics in Melbourne’s eastern and northern suburbs.

 Hamish has a specific interest in sports medicine and complex wrist trauma presenting on both at a national and international level.
 He has worked directly for the Hawthorn Football Club as their resident hand therapist since 2013 and regularly consults to Tennis Australia and other professional sporting bodies.
 He is a co-author of two chapters on hand and wrist injury in Brukner and Khan’s “Clinical Sports Medicine 5th Ed”, and is an active researcher with several published papers in well-respected surgical and rehabilitation journals.
-Hamish is currently the President-Elect of the Australian Hand Therapy Association.
+Hamish is currently the President of the Australian Hand Therapy Association.

 Anderson Hand Therapy Links